savila/HALOGEN/examples/README.md

 --------------------------
 HALOGEN can be built to run directly on a GADGET-format snapshot.
 In this way, one can run many realisations of the HALOGEN-unique part of the process on a single density field.
-To compile the standalone HALOGEN executable, type ``make halogen``.

 To run the example, located in the ``ONLY_HALOGEN`` directory, make sure you first run the pure 2LPT example above, as it is